oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The technical foundation still matters.
 Permissions need to be correct.
 Tools need to be reliable.
 Failures need to be debuggable.
 But internal adoption depends just as much on whether people understand the possibilities and feel comfortable trying them.

-The best decision we made was letting people see the agent being used before it felt finished.
+The best decision I made was letting people see the agent being used before it felt finished.
 The biggest lesson I would carry into the next version is that what feels obvious to the builder is almost never obvious to everyone else.

+I am interested in hearing how other teams are adopting AI in practice, especially where their workflows are still awkward or blocked by access, context, or trust.
+If your team is working through similar questions, I would be glad to compare notes.
+You can [find out more about working with me](/#work-with-me).